Ruelle zeta function from field theory: Lagrangian field theory, the Batalin--Vilkovisky formalism and regularised determinants

 with $\{\cdot,\cdot\}_{\Omega_{BV}}$ the Poisson bracket associated with the symplectic structure $\Omega_{BV}$, and the compatibility condition

 \begin{remark} In infinite dimensions one models $\mathcal{F}_{BV}$ on some appropriate space of sections of the jet bundle of a vector bundle $E\to M$.
 Then, the de Rham differential in Equation~\eqref{HamiltonEquation} is replaced with $\delta$, the variation operator interpreted as the vertical differential on local functionals over $\mathcal{F}_{BV}$ (see \cite{anderson1992introduction}).
-Observe that we could take Equation \eqref{Eq:CME} as a definition of what we mean by Poisson bracket in infinite dimensions. \end{remark}
+Observe that we could take Equation \eqref{Eq:CME} as a definition of Poisson brackets in infinite dimensions. \end{remark}

-On $C^\infty(\mathcal{F}_{BV})$ one constructs another (second order) differential ($\Delta_{BV}^2=0$) called BV-Laplacian and defines \emph{gauge fixing} to be the choice of a Lagrangian submanifold $\mathbb{L}\subset \mathcal{F}_{BV}$.
+On $C^\infty(\mathcal{F}_{BV})$ one constructs another (second order) differential ($\Delta_{BV}^2=0$) called BV-Laplacian and defines {gauge fixing} to be the choice of a Lagrangian submanifold $\mathbb{L}\subset \mathcal{F}_{BV}$.
 The main results are as follows:

 \begin{theorem} Let $(\mathcal{F}_{BV},\Omega_{BV})$ be a finite dimensional $(-1)$-symplectic graded manifold, with a measure $\mu$ and the BV Laplacian $\Delta_{\mu}$, a coboundary operator defined on $C^\infty(\mathcal{F}_{BV})$ such that for all $ f\in C^\infty(\mathcal{F}_{BV})$ we have